-Join our ‘CDCS Opportunities’ email list to receive notifications about PhD-focused events, paid work and the volunteering opportunities that we provide.
+Our ‘CDCS Opportunities’ email list is for University of Edinburgh PhD students and ECRs: join to receive notifications about PhD-focused events, paid work and the volunteering opportunities that we provide.
 We also use this list to share details of upcoming peer learning events.

 Our Stakeholder Forum offers the opportunity for all interested researchers and professional services staff to learn about and give feedback on the activities and development of CDCS.
 The Forum meets twice a year.

 We welcome self-nominations to the Stakeholders' Forum.
 Please apply if you are interested in participating.

 If you are external to the University of Edinburgh and would like to take part in the Stakeholder's Forum, please get in touch via email in the first instance.